 Why do we need to be positive about uncertainty?

-H B Gelatt: Today’s global COVID-19 pandemic is a time of unprecedented uncertainty that is unnerving as we battle something we cannot see.
-We have a choice — let the uncertainty immobilize us or accept the reality of it and see the opportunity in it.
+H B Gelatt: We have a choice — let the uncertainty immobilize us or accept its reality and see the opportunity in it.
 Now more than ever, we need to intentionally pay attention to what we see and believe and, therefore, how we behave.
-Know what you want and believe, but don’t be sure.
+Know what you want and believe, but don’t be too sure.
 Beware of your dogma.
-Treat truth as a hypothesis.
-Dogma is popular but doubt is practical and beneficial.
-Certainty is what makes you comfortable, uncertainty is what makes you creative.
+Dogma is popular, but doubt can be practical and beneficial.
+Certainty is what makes you comfortable; uncertainty is what makes you creative.
 Not knowing is now considered the norm.
-Another way to look at uncertainty versus certainty comes from a Chinese proverb: “To be uncertain is to be uncomfortable, but to be certain is ridiculous.”

 What human traits are most important to create a positive future, and why?

 Rather than traits, I would suggest we consider what beliefs are most important to create a positive future.
-Some are better than others; they are not all the same but vary in certainty.
 Better views are tentative, hypotheses open to examination, and not divisive.
-It’s important to be aware of our beliefs and also to question them.
+It’s important to be aware of our beliefs and question them.
 It isn’t a crime to change your mind.
 Open-mindedness is the best teacher because an open mind is receptive to new and different ideas.
 A closed mind eliminates learning.
 Have the courage to challenge your convictions.
 Change happens to you, and change happens by you.
 Changing your view changes you.
 The COVID-19 global crisis presents both the challenge and opportunity to question our ideas about the future, expand our thinking about possibilities, find meaning from this crisis, and collectively envision a better future.

-What advice can you give people who feel overwhelmed and immobilized by the current situation?
+What advice can you give people who are feeling overwhelmed and immobilized by the current situation?

-I have three suggestions that may help: First, we should embrace one of Stephen Covey’s principles that is about putting first things first.
+I have three suggestions that may help: First, we should embrace one of Stephen Covey’s principles, which is about putting first things first.

 Putting first things first means organizing and executing around your priorities.
 It is living and being driven by the principles you value most, not by the agendas and forces surrounding you.